 Hector Macias, Member

-John Neiuber, CEO
+John Neiuber, President

-Paul O’Callaghan, Secretary/Treasurer
+Paul O’Callaghan, Member

 The vision and work of our founder and former CEO, Fr.
 Leon Pachis, and those who assisted him, paved the way for a dedicated team of social workers, support workers, therapists, support professionals and administrative staff, who have maintained the agency’s reputation as an exemplary child care service provider in the western United States and have allowed Trinity Youth Services to positively impact the lives of thousands of children since its inception.

 Leading Trinity into a new era, Cher Ofstedahl became the agency’s first female CEO in January 2020.
 In her first year in the position, she has successfully guided our staff with empathy and grace through a global pandemic and national protests ensuring safety, equality and a peaceful working environment for both employees and clients.